Lapua Cartridge Factory explosion: Investigation

 Debris from the scene was taken to the laboratory of the Finnish Defence Forces for analysis.
 In November 1976 investigators found that the explosion had begun with a machine which dispensed gunpowder and had spread from there, causing a chain reaction.
 Investigators tested numerous possible scenarios, among them the theory that rust had caused the machine to malfunction or that a foreign object had lodged in it.
 However, a definitive cause of the explosion was never discovered.
 Investigators speculated that poor ventilation in the factory had caused a buildup of gunpowder dust, which was then ignited by a spark.
 The accident resulted in new legislation in the armaments industry which brought in stricter safety measures.

 In 1978 legal action against the factory's owners began; this ended in 1982 with all defendants being acquitted.
 A few weeks after the explosion, the decision was taken to rebuild the factory.
 It was rebuilt 6 km from the town centre.
+Since 1993, the old factory buildings serve as a cultural center called Vanha Paukku.